davelively14/locorum/README.md

 - Fix WhitePages nil return
 - Allow user to ignore individual results so they won't show up in results again
 - User authentication for socket
-- Refactor
+- Delete
   - Create better overview for each search
   - Use "name" instead of "biz" for search
-  - results.js to search.js
+  - results.js / result :show
 - Testing
   - Add unit testing for Project, Result, ResultCollection, User
   - Backends